guyarad/pylint-macos-issue/README.md

 Essentially, this might be considered a circular import, but the code works and is legal Python structure.

-What we found is that `pylint` works just fine running a MacOS, but fails inside a linux docker.
+What we found is that `pylint` works just fine running a macOS, but fails inside a linux docker.

 Testing the issue locally, I found that pylint has an inconsistent behavior running inside the docker.